Skip to Content

 1. Vaginal bleeding

-Spotting in the very early days of your pregnancy before you will miss your period is common in some women.
-This bleeding occurs due to implantation.
+Spotting in the very early days of your pregnancy before you miss your period is common in some women.
+This bleeding may occur due to implantation.

-At four weeks there are many other reasons you will have vaginal bleeding.
-Cervical trauma, vaginal wall injury during intercourse can cause some form of bleeding.
+At four weeks there are many other reasons you may have vaginal bleeding.
+Cervical trauma or vaginal wall injury during intercourse can cause some form of bleeding.

-Though spotting could mean a minor problem, the most common sign most women will experience when having a miscarriage is vaginal bleeding with low abdomen cramps.
+Though spotting could mean a minor problem, the most common sign most women will experience when having a miscarriage is vaginal bleeding with lower abdomen cramps.

-It’s unlikely you will have fetal tissue because your baby is still tiny and now well-formed.
-However, you will experience vaginal bleeding with clots.
+It’s unlikely you will see obvious fetal tissue because your pregnancy is still extremely small and not yet well formed.
+However, you may experience vaginal bleeding with clots.

-It’s important you observe the amount of blood loss out while pregnant.
+It’s important you observe the amount of blood loss while pregnant.

 Bleeding too much may cause you to get weak, dizzy and sometimes have a fainting spell.
-A simple way to tell if you are bleeding too much is the number of pads you changes is few hours.
+A simple way to tell if you may be bleeding too much is if you are soaking a pad every hour, passing large clots, or feeling light-headed or faint – in these situations you should seek emergency care immediately.

 2. Abdominal cramps

-Abdominal cramps in your abdomen four weeks into your pregnancy (or while you are expecting your period) may indicate you have implantation cramps or a sign your next period is coming (If you’ve not confirmed pregnancy)
+Abdominal cramps four weeks into your pregnancy (or while you are expecting your period) may indicate you have implantation cramps or that your next period is coming (if you’ve not yet confirmed pregnancy).

-On the other hand, a miscarriage pain can be very severe sometimes, and women will experience bleeding too.
+On the other hand, miscarriage pain can be more severe, and women will usually experience bleeding too.

 3. Absent pregnancy symptoms